18-2-SKKU-OSS/2018-2-OSS-L1/about.md

     - <code>$ gem install jekyll-paginate</code>
     - <code>$ gem install jekyll-archives</code>.
 - Edit the menu and footer copyrights in <code>default.html</code>
-- Start by adding your .md files in <code>_posts</code>.
+- Start by adding your ㅇ files in <code>_posts</code>.
 Mediumish already has a few as an example.
 - YAML front matter
     - featured post - <code>featured:true</code>
     - exclude featured post from "All stories" loop to avoid duplicated posts - <code>hidden:true</code>